 The best solution to the issue of disseminating information about language endangerment widely would seem to be that UNESCO continues this work, starting with updating the data set, redrawing the map data, and preparing a final version of the global map (presently a label overlaying the map states "for development purposes only").
 Further, the browsing functionalities should be updated.

 We desperately need more focus on the world's endangered languages.
 This includes global statistics on their present situation, and specifically their future situation.
 A specific focus on languages with few speakers is necessary.
 In anthropology, my own discipline, there has since long been a focus on studying and learning about small and marginal cultures where few persons are left that live the way they used to (Note 10).
 The focus has been on understanding the way of life of these cultures including, inter alia, kinship system, economics, politics, religion, social organization, subsistence practices, and values.
-The underlying rationale is that each culture represents a unique way of understanding, defining, and using the relevant environment; a unique way of adapting environment and culture; and unique way of defining the human existence, that we should strive to understand and hopefully learn from.
+The underlying rationale is that each culture represents a unique way of understanding, defining, and using the relevant environment; a unique way of adapting environment and culture; and a unique way of defining the human existence.
+We should strive to understand and hopefully learn from these deep insights into the relations between cultures and their environment.
 Within anthropology this is oftentimes referred to as "urgent anthropology", and it covers both culture and language.

 In the same vein, linguists should also step up to the plate, following the lead of the two linguists discussed above.
 Ideally, teams of people from both disciplines should collaborate, and address the combined language and culture.
 This makes a lot of sense, because of the close connection between a culture and its language.
 The goals of linguistic work on endangered languages would be to record languages, together with their scripts and alphabets if available.
 The overarching rationale and goal of all of this work is to contribute to saving cultures AND languages from extinction.